This port's purpose is to develop HTTP servers (REST services or Web applications). It defines a DSL to declare HTTP request handlers.

 A server is a process listening to HTTP requests on a TCP port.

-You can run multiple ones on different ports at the same time (this can be useful to test many microservices at the same time).
+You can run multiple ones on different ports at the same time on the same JVM (this can be useful to test many microservices at the same time).

-The server can be configured with different properties.
+The server can be server settings.
 If you do not provide a value for them, they are searched inside the application settings and lastly, a default value is picked.
 This is the parameters list:

 banner: informative text shown at start up logs.
 If not set only runtime information is displayed.